TheOfficialFloW/gtasa_vita/README.md

   ux0:tai/fd_fix.skprx
 ```

+**Note** Don't install fd_fix.skprx if you're using repatch plugin

 - **Optional**: Install [PSVshell](https://github.com/Electry/PSVshell/releases) to overclock your device to 500Mhz.
 - Install `libshacccg.suprx`, if you don't have it already, by following [this guide](https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx).
-- Obtain your copy of *Grand Theft Auto: San Andreas v2.00* legally (`com.rockstargames.gtasager` is not supported!) for Android in form of an `.apk` file and one or more `.obb` files (usually `main.8.com.rockstargames.gtasa.obb` and `patch.8.com.rockstargames.gtasa.obb` located in `/sdcard/android/obb/com.rockstargames.gtasa`).
-[You can get all the required files directly from your phone](https://stackoverflow.com/questions/11012976/how-do-i-get-the-apk-of-an-installed-app-without-root-access) and they can be extracted with whatever Zip extractor you prefer (eg: WinZip, WinRar, etc...).
+- Obtain your copy of *Grand Theft Auto: San Andreas v2.00* legally (`com.rockstargames.gtasager` is not supported!) for Android in form of an `.apk` file and one or more `.obb` files (usually `main.8.com.rockstargames.gtasa.obb` and `patch.8.com.rockstargames.gtasa.obb` located inside the `/sdcard/android/obb/com.rockstargames.gtasa/`) folder.
+[You can get all the required files directly from your phone](https://stackoverflow.com/questions/11012976/how-do-i-get-the-apk-of-an-installed-app-without-root-access) or by using an apk extractor you can find in the play store.
+The apk can be extracted with whatever Zip extractor you prefer (eg: WinZip, WinRar, etc...) since apk is basically a zip file.
+You can rename `.apk` to `.zip` to open them with your default zip extractor.
-- Extract the `assets` folder from your `.apk` file to `ux0:data` and rename it to `gtasa`.
+- Open the apk with your zip explorer, extract the `assets` folder from your `.apk` file to `ux0:data` and rename it to `gtasa`.
+The result would be `ux0:data/gtasa/`
-- Extract the file `libGTASA.so` from the `lib/armeabi-v7a` folder inside your `.apk` file to `ux0:data/gtasa`.
+- Still in the apk, extract the file `libGTASA.so` from the `lib/armeabi-v7a` folder to `ux0:data/gtasa`.
-- Extract the the contents of `main.8.com.rockstargames.gtasa.obb` file to `ux0:data/gtasa`.
+- Open the `main.8.com.rockstargames.gtasa.obb` with your zip explorer (`.obb` files are zip files just like `.apk` files so just rename the `.obb` to `.zip`) and extract the contents to `ux0:data/gtasa`.
-- Extract the the contents of `patch.8.com.rockstargames.gtasa.obb` file to `ux0:data/gtasa`.
+- Same as before, open the `patch.8.com.rockstargames.gtasa.obb` with the zip explorer and extract the contents inside the zip to `ux0:data/gtasa`.
-- Extract [gamefiles.zip](https://github.com/TheOfficialFloW/gtasa_vita/releases/download/v1.0/gamefiles.zip) to `ux0:data/gtasa`.
+- Download the [gamefiles.zip](https://github.com/TheOfficialFloW/gtasa_vita/releases/download/v1.0/gamefiles.zip) and extract the contents to `ux0:data/gtasa` (if it ask about overwriting files, say yes).
-- **Optional**: For a more authentic console experience, copy the file `ux0:data/gtasa/data/360Default1280x720.cfg` to `ux0:data/gtasa/Adjustable.cfg`.
+- **Optional**: For a more authentic console experience, copy the file `ux0:data/gtasa/data/360Default1280x720.cfg` to `ux0:data/gtasa/` and rename it from `360Default1280x720.cfg` to `Adjustable.cfg`.
 This file is a leftover from the Xbox 360 version and provides you the console HUD (e.g. radar on bottom left).
 - Install [GTASA.vpk](https://github.com/TheOfficialFloW/gtasa_vita/releases/download/v1.0/GTASA.vpk) on your *PS Vita*.

-The `ux0:data/gtasa` folder should contain all the files and directories as shown below.
+If you have followed the steps correctly, this is how your `ux0:data/gtasa` folder should look like.

 <p align="center"><img src="./screenshots/layout.png"></p>